 The United States Geological Survey In early river history, Green River emptied into Grand River, which, at its confluence with Little Colorado River at the eastern end of the Grand Canyon, became Colordao River for the rest of its journey to the Gulf of California.
 At 730 miles (1,175 km) in length, Green River is significantly longer than the Grand, and its drainage area is 70% greater than the Grand.
 Grand River was renamed Colorado River in 1921, ignoring the protests of the states of Wyoming, Utah, and Arizona, and the USGS, who names rivers by the longest tributary.

 Island in the Sky is one of four districts in Canyonlands National Park, in the triangle created by the canyons of Green and Colorado Rivers.
 It has three geologic levels - Island in the Sky, which is surrounded by the White Rim (hence the White Rim Trail around it), which is bounded by Stillwater Canyon (Green River) and Meander Canyon (Colorado River).
-The Photo Gallery contains the photos of Green River Canyons.
+The Photo Gallery contains the photos of Green River Canyons with an auto-show of the photos.

-The White Rim Trail explores trails and roads around Island in the Sky and White Rim.
-The Green River cuts through Island in the Sky and parallels part of the White Rim Trail.
+The White Rim Trail explores trails and roads around Island in the Sky and the White Rim of Canyonlands.